lamhq/tech-notes/pages/devops/aws/7-security/1-shared-responsibility-model.md

 # Shared Responsibility Model

-AWS and you are responsible for keeping resources (Amazon EC2 instances, Amazon S3 buckets, and Amazon RDS databases, ...) secure.

 AWS is responsible for some parts of your environment and you (the customer) are responsible for other parts.
 This concept is known as the shared responsibility model.

 ![](./images/shared-resp-model.png)